openmrs/openmrs-esm-patient-chart/packages/esm-patient-growth-chart-app/README.md

 - **WHO Dataset**
 1.Integrated the data set for girls and boys of weight to age who standards.
 (Birth-5 years).
 2.Converted original WHO .xlsx data to JSON format.
-2.JSON includes L, M, S parameters for Z-score calculation and P-values for graphing.
+3.JSON includes L, M, S parameters for Z-score calculation and P-values for graphing.
+4.Link to the WHO data - https://www.who.int/tools/child-growth-standards/standards/weight-for-age